**CONTENT WARNING: COARSE LANGUAGE**

 For those of you who openly support SJ as a business, do you carefully choose where your money goes?
 If you knew you were supporting a business that openly discriminates a specific group (whether a minority or a majority), would you reconsider your support and shop someplace else?
 If the branding and marketing of SJ does not bother you in the same manner as other hate crimes do, then I would have to question what motivates someone to go out of their own way to support such a business if it’s just ice cream.

-When all is said and done, the marketing ploy of Sweet Jesus is nothing more than a company selling revenge best served cold.
+In summary, the marketing ploy of Sweet Jesus is nothing more than a company selling revenge best served cold.

 The Christians are right, Sweet Jesus is ungodly